Longdh57/django2-restframework/SP_DEPLOY_UTIL_README.md

 $func$ LANGUAGE sql IMMUTABLE;
 ```

-### Update documents column of shop table after shop table has data or you restore database (because documents is json field,may be it wasn't backed up)
+### Update document column of shop table after shop table has data or you restore database (because documents is json field,may be it wasn't backed up)

 ```
 update shop